MileHacker Logo

 Riverside Masgouf

 Dining on masgouf by the Euphrates River is an unique and authentic experience.
-This often involves outdoor seating where the fish is prepared on site, allowing you to witness the traditional cooking method and savor the riverside ambiance.
+This frequently involves outdoor seating where the fish is prepared on site, allowing you to witness the traditional cooking method and savor the riverside ambiance.

 A truly local experience.